-- Planned Educational Program In accordance with West Virginia Department of Education requirements, an Individualized Student Transition Plan (ISTP) shall be prepared and periodically reviewed and updated for each secondary student.
-Students will designate either a professional or skilled pathway as part of the plan which will guide selection of coursework. - 6.0 Testing Out of Required or Prerequisite Offerings A student may "test out" of a required or prerequisite course by taking an approved RESA VII examination to demonstrate mastery in the WV Content Standards and Objectives/Ontent Standards and Objectives/Next Generation Standards for the content area as per the requirements of WVDE Policy 2510. - 6.1.
-The student's records will indicate that completion of the area of study occurred through the exam process. - 6.2 The criteria for approval of the testing out of a high school course will follow the RESA VII guidelines. - 7.0 Early Graduation - Early graduation is defined as graduation from high school one full year prior to the class the student entered the ninth grade with. - 7.1 In order to be eligible for early graduation, a student must petition the Barbour County Board of Education one semester in advance of the junior year. - 7.2 The petition for early graduation must be supported by three letters of recommendation from teachers and a letter of recommendation from the principal. - 7.3 The petition must also have a letter of pending acceptance from a post-secondary school. - 7.4 Petitions will be decided upon by the Board of Education on an individual basis. - 7.5 For classification purposes, early graduation students remain a member of their original cohort.
-For example, students will participate in school activities as a junior not a senior such as WESTEST, class tournaments, prom, class trips, senior privileges, etc... - 7.6 Students will not be ranked for recognition purposes. - 8.0 Graduation Honors System - All students in a class, except foreign exchange students, shall be included in the determination of rank-in-class.
-The final class rank will be determined at the completion of the end of the seventh semester of the graduation class. - 8.1 At the end of the seventh semester of the graduation class, students will be ranked in the following classifications:

-• Summa Cum Laude: 4.0+

-• Magna Cum Laude: 3.75 - 3.99

-• Cum Laude: 3.5 - 3.749
+- 5.0 Personalized Education Plan- In accordance with West Virginia Department of Education requirements, a Personalized Education Plan (PEP) shall be prepared and periodically reviewed and updated for each secondary student in grades 8-12.
+Students will follow a multi-faceted approach such as career investigation and self-discovery activities (interest, work values, inventories), as part of the plan which will guide selection of coursework. - 6.0 Testing Out of Required or Prerequisite Offerings A student may "test out" of a required or prerequisite course by taking an approved examination to demonstrate mastery in the WV Content Standards and Objectives/College and Career Readiness Standards for the content area as per the requirements of WVDE Policy 2510. - 6.1.
+The student's records will indicate that completion of the area of study occurred through the exam process. - 6.2 The criteria for approval of the testing out of a high school course will follow the county's guidelines. - 7.0 Early Graduation Early graduation is defined as graduation from high school one full year prior to the class the student entered the ninth grade with. - 7.1 In order to be eligible for early graduation, a student must petition the Barbour County Board of Education one semester in advance of the junior year. - 7.2 The petition for early graduation must be supported by three letters of recommendation from teachers and a letter of recommendation from the principal. - 7.3 The petition must also have a letter of pending acceptance from a post-secondary school. - 7.4 Petitions will be decided upon by the Board of Education on an individual basis. - 7.5 For classification purposes, early graduation students remain a member of their original cohort.
+For example, students will participate in school activities as a junior not a senior such as General Summative Assessment, class tournaments, prom, class trips, senior privileges, etc... - 7.6 Students will not be ranked for recognition purposes. - 8.0 Graduation Honors System All students in a class, except foreign exchange students, shall be included in the determination of rank-in-class.
+The final class rank will be determined at the completion of the end of the seventh semester of the graduation class. - 8.1 At the end of the seventh semester of the graduation class, students will be ranked in the following classifications: - Summa Cum Laude: 4.0+ - Magna Cum Laude: 3.75 3.99 - Cum Laude: 3.5 3.749

-8.2 Grade point averages will not be rounded.

-8.3 For "top" graduate recognition purposes, students must have achieved Summa Cum Laude status.
+- 8.2 Grade point averages will not be rounded. - 8.3 For "top" graduate recognition purposes, students must have achieved Summa Cum Laude status.

-Philip Barbour High School Student Handbook
+Source: Board of Education Minutes Philip Barbour High School Student Handbook